transdigiware/blockchain/howto/ibp-console-build-network.md

 ## Step four: Create a channel
 {: #ibp-console-build-network-create-channel}

-For information on how to update a channel, see [Updating a channel configuration](/docs/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern-update-channel).
+In this tutorial, we will presume that users will not be attempting to edit any of the advanced options available when creating a channel.
+For information about editing advanced options both before and after a channel has been created, as well as more information about standard options, see [Advanced channel deployment and management](/docs/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern).
+{:important}

 Although the members of a network are usually related business entities that want to transact with each other, there might be instances when subsets of the members want to transact without the knowledge of the others.
 This is possible by creating a **channel** on which these transactions will take place.
 Channels replicate the structure of a blockchain network in that they contain members, peers, an ordering service, a ledger, policies, and smart contracts.
 But by restricting the membership, and even the knowledge of the channel, to particular subsets of the network membership, channels ensure that network members can leverage the overall structure of the network while maintaining privacy, where needed.

 To join a peer from `Org1` to a channel, `Org1` must first be added to the consortium.
 After which, it can create a channel and join a peer to it.
-If the organization is not a member of the consortium at channel creation time, it is possible to create the channel and add the organization later by clicking the **Settings** button on the page of the relevant channel and going through the **Update Channel** flow.
+If the organization is not a member of the consortium at channel creation time, it is possible to create the channel and add the organization later by clicking the **Settings** button on the page of the relevant channel and editing the channel.

-After the channel has been created, subsequent organizations do not have to join the consortium before joining a channel.
-Channel administrators can perform that action through a channel configuration update.
+After the channel has been created, subsequent organizations do not have to join the consortium before being joined to a channel by the channel administrators through a channel configuration update.
 However, these organizations will only be able to create their own channels if they are added to the consortium first.
 {:important}

 For more information about channels and how to use them, see the [Hyperledger Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/release-1.4/channels.html){: external}.

 Watch Video 3 above to learn about the process to create channel and join your peer to the channel.